markhogue/AeroSampleR/cran-comments.md

 ) and devtools::check_win_devel()

 ## R CMD check results
 There were no ERRORs.
-There were no NOTES except that New.md was in the top level directory.
+There were two NOTES: 1.
+News.md was in the top level directory.
 This was never noted until it was removed from the .Rbuildignore file, which I did based on a Warning that came up in the previous, aborted, release.
+2. Namespace in Imports field not imported from: 'flextable'.
+The flextable package is used in the vignette.
+The Note persists whether or not it is in the imports section of the DESCRIPTION.

+## win-builder check results
-There were two R-hub checks with a NOTE and one with no notes The notes were:
+There were two NOTES:
-* checking for detritus in the temp directory ...
-NOTE 'lastMiKTeXException'
+1. I changed my email address because I can't access github from behind my work address firewall.
+* Not a note, but the doi link failed to check because service was unavailable.
+2. News.md at the top level.
+I think this is okay now.

+## R-hub check results
+There were four NOTES:
+1. I changed my email address because I can't access github from behind my work address firewall.
+* Not a note, but the doi link failed to check because service was unavailable.
+2. News.md at the top level.
+I think this is okay now.
+3. Namespasce in Imports field not imported from 'flextable'.
+All declared imports should be used.
+Yes, but I use it in the vignette.
-* checking HTML version of manual ...
-NOTE
-Skipping checking HTML validation: no command 'tidy' found
+4. checking HTML version of manual ...
+NOTE Skipping checking HTML validation:: no command 'tidy' found.
+I don't know that this is a problem.
+Please advise if it is.